-- Sustainable trail designs will reduce annual maintenance costs, minimize environmental impacts and support a more effective trail maintenance program. - Trail conditions are monitored and communicated through the implementation of Parks Canada's Trail Information Management System (TIMS) by 2020. - A volunteer trail ambassador program is developed by 2021 to help identify potential concerns related to maintenance, garbage management and visitor safety, and to encourage interaction between volunteers and park visitors on trails. - The Trail Concept Plan is reviewed and updated in collaboration with trail users, Indigenous and local community representatives by 2024. - Visitor satisfaction with the condition of trails is rated 85% or higher in the next Visitor Information Program survey.
+- Sustainable trail designs reduce annual maintenance costs, minimize environmental impacts and support a more effective trail maintenance program. - Trail conditions are monitored and communicated through the implementation of Parks Canada's Trail Information Management System by 2020. - A volunteer trail ambassador program is developed by 2021 to help identify potential concerns related to maintenance, garbage management and visitor safety, and to encourage interaction between volunteers and park visitors on trails. - Progress in implementing the Trail Concept Plan is communicated to trail users, partners and stakeholders annually. - Visitor satisfaction with the condition of trails is rated 85% or higher in the next Visitor Information Program survey.